shayan911/Stocks-Analytics/README.md

 -plotly (A Python library that allows developers to create interactive, web-based visualizations of data.
 It can be used to create a wide variety of charts and plots, including line plots, scatter plots, bar charts, heatmaps, and more.)

-If Extracting Stocks Data is not being rendered jump to following <a href="https://nbviewer.org/github/shayan911/Stocks-Analytics/blob/main/Extracting%20Stock%20Data%20.ipynf" target="_blank">Link</a>
+If Extracting Stocks Data is not being rendered jump to following <a href="https://mybinder.org/v2/gh/shayan911/Stocks-Analytics/6facc358b61b2e785b552791d1e9c62b8ac0dc73" target="_blank">Link</a>

 If Extracting Stocks Data By Webscraping is not being rendered jump to following
-<a href="https://nbviewer.org/github/shayan911/Stocks-Analytics/blob/main/Extracting%20Stock%20Data%20By%20Web%20Scraping.ipynb" target="_blank">Link</a>
+<a href="https://hub-binder.mybinder.ovh/user/shayan911-stocks-analytics-3pwpyo2l/notebooks/Extracting%20Stock%20Data%20By%20Web%20Scraping.ipynb" target="_blank">Link</a>

+If Extracting & Visualizing Stock Data is not being rendered jump to following <a href="https://mybinder.org/v2/gh/shayan911/Stocks-Analytics/6facc358b61b2e785b552791d1e9c62b8ac0dc73" target="_blank">Link</a>